MicrosoftDocs/defender-docs/defender-for-iot/prerequisites.md

 ms.topic: get-started
 ---

-# Prerequisites for Defender for IoT in the Defender portal
+# Prerequisites for Defender for IoT

+This article discusses the items needed prerequisites .....
 <!--[Items to include in this and other articles] Passive or active discovery using your MDE Establishing site-based RBAC (Role-Based Access Control)-->
 [If this article includes the trial license keep this intro, if the license is in the getting started article this should be rewritten - LW]
 This article describes how to set up a trial license of Microsoft Defender for IoT, for customers who don't have a Microsoft tenant at all [ is this correct?].
 Use Defender for IoT to monitor and secure network traffic across your OT networks.